 Poor mental wellbeing and/or cognitive health can be caused by a number of factors, which may be both environmental, as well as biochemical.
 This is why we believe that the best way of approaching health is looking at it from a 360 degree perspective, addressing what we believe to be the key pillars in optimal mental wellbeing and cognitive health.

 Navigating these areas with the support of a professional can help you to address issues concerning different aspects of your mental wellbeing more effectively.
 We have compiled a list of professional organisations that we believe may be beneficial, where you can seek personalised help from registered practitioners:

 Nutritional therapists are trained to address health concerns by identifying the underlying causes of symptoms.
 This can be anything from digestive issues, nutrient deficiencies, blood sugar imbalances and poor liver function, all of which can play a pivotal role in mental wellbeing and cognitive health.
-If you’d like to work with a registered nutrition professional, please follow the links to the following websites, which can help you filter therapists that are in your local area and specialise in your field of concern: BANT – British Association for Nutrition and Lifestyle Medicine
+If you would like to work with a registered nutrition professional, please follow the link to the official registration body, BANT, which can help you filter therapists that are in your local area and specialise in your field of concern: BANT – British Association for Nutrition and Lifestyle Medicine